-I began my yoga journey early in my life to help with asthma, gradually evolving into regular asana practice.
-From then on, I have been practicing yoga for more than half of my life and yoga has become my way of life.
-I never plan to be a yoga teacher.
-During my home practices, friends come over and encouraged me to take my teaching qualifications.
-These then grew into my earlier classes taught.
+I began my yoga journey early in my life to help with asthma, gradually evolving into regular practice.
+I have been practicing yoga for more than half of my life and I never plan to be a yoga teacher.

-With my passion to learn and philosophy of constantly being a student in life, I continue attending workshops and trainings from world-known teachers to improve my practice and teaching skills.
-I never missed David Swenson’s visit in Cambridge, love learning from Leslie Kaminof, Alexandra Crow, Doug Swenson, Michael James Wong, and the list is endless.
-I intend to continue doing this because I believe one can not give from an empty cup.
+With my passion to learn and philosophy of constantly being a student in life, I continue attending workshops and trainings from authentic teachers to improve my practice and teaching skills.

 Prior becoming a yoga teacher, I have graduated from linguistic and literature as my Bachelor degree, and psychology of Education as my master degree.
 I taught, translated, subtitling and interpret lndonesian-English and English-Indonesian for 12 years, and I am still teaching right now.
 I have taught students from many different backgrounds, from government officials, UN workers, business people, academical researchers, museum curators and artists, students, NGO workers and volunteers, children, and many others.

 Teaching is something I am very familiar with.
 I bring my understanding of progression into my classes.
 I break poses into smaller components and sequence mindfully and intelligently to reach a peak of the practice, with strong emphasis on the breath-movement connection, integrity and mindfulness.
 I put into equations the people that comes to the classes to give as many options as posible for everyone to access and progress - in their own pace, so yoga become a pleasant journey to rediscover the connection - yoke (sanskrit) - inwardly and outwardly.